jgrebol/ESIpy/docs/source/get-started.rst

 Getting started
 ========

-In this section we will go through the process of performing all the available calculations using ESIpy's functions based on the provided examples.
-The program is intended to be installed locally in computer clusters.
-To run the code from the terminal, generate the Python script or adapt those of this repository and run it as ``python code.py`` or ``python3 code.py``.
-To save the output as a file, use ``python code.py > code.esi``.
+In this section we will go through the process of performing all the available calculations using ESIpy's utilities based on the provided examples.
+To run the code from the terminal, generate the Python script or adapt those of this webpage and run it as ``python3 code.py``.
+To save the output as a file, use ``python3 code.py > code.esi``.
 Even though the ``.esi`` extension is not mandatory, we recommend using it.
 The test files have been generated from benzene and naphthalene at singlet (and triplet) level of theory, and are just set to showcase the capabilities of the code.

 Core ESIpy